roland1308/mymoviern/README.md

 # Version History:

-##2.3.0 Added version history in menu./n
+2.3.0 Added version history in menu.

-##2.2.1 Latest rated sorting corrected./n
+2.2.1 Latest rated sorting corrected.

 2.2.0 In the first screen, you will see the latest 20 rated movies and series.

 2.1.0 Rate movies and series that you watch.